Friendship Bracelet made on a Spool Loom

 Everyone who knows me, knows how I feel about loom knitting.
 What a great combination.
 To put the cherry on top I get to show others how to make them.

 Spool Loom, Hook, Embroidery Floss, Scissors, Measuring Tape, Beads, Glue

 Click on the Picture to Purchase any of the Supplies Below

-4 Skeins of Embroidery Floss -you will knit as 1
+You will use 4 strands of Embroidery Floss and knit together as 1.